idibidiart/graffalo/README.md

-## GraphQL + Data-Oriented NodeJS Microservices Architecture with Realtime, "Stateless" UI
+## Change as First-Class Citizen  Applications

-A maintainable application architecture requires that the UI only contain the rendering logic and execute queries and mutations against the underlying data model on the server.
-A maintainable architecture requires that the UI be free of logic for deriving "app state" since that would embed business logic in the client.
-App state should be persisted to the database and then projected to the client via the mid tier, and refreshed as mutations occur on the server, which gives us a highly interactive, realtime UX that's free of incidental complexity under the hood.
+A maintainable application architecture requires that the UI to only contain the rendering logic and the queries and mutations against the underlying data model on the server.
+A maintainable architecture requires that the UI does not derive or compose app state since that would embed business logic in the client.
+App state should be persisted on backend store(s) and projected in the required to the client via a dynamic, demand-driven data layer, outside the UI, that lets the client pull any data (without the limitation of a fixed backend API) and with the projected app state refreshing automatically in th UI as mutations occur on the server that affect it, which gives us a highly interactive, realtime UX/UI that's free of the extra complexity of business logic and app-state projection/shaping logic, therefore making it stratight forward to change the UI and keep up with changing business needs.

+In other words, the architecture discussed here makes Change a first-class citizen.

-With GraphQL we are able to define an easy-to-change application-level data schema on the server which captures the types and relationships in our domain model, and wiring it to data sources via resolvers that leverage a uniform data-oriented service API (CRUD methods plus Find with Query DSL that extends to the db or wraps existing API) to resolve client-specified "queries" and "mutations" against the domain model.
+The dynamic, demand-driven data layer is provided in this architecture by GraphQL which allows us to define a statically typed schema on the server that captures the various data types and relationships between them in our domain model, and wire the schema to data sources via resolver functions that connect to data-oriented microservices API and resolve client-specified "queries" and "mutations" against the schema.
+This way UI developers may code against the schema and eliminate all miscommunication with --and dependency on-- backend developers, which is what delays so many projects and makes adding new features a major chore rather then a simple and joyful process.

-We use GraphQL to dynamically derive a UI-specific projection/shape of our app state from server-side data sources which is the updated in real time (with help of GraphQL Subscriptions)
+Making microservices 'data oriented' means that each service is a join-free ORM or ODM model that represents exactly just one table or one collection in the database and exposing a CRUD interface plus a Find method that leverages database-specific adapter with a Standard Query DSL.)
+The services could also wrap an existing API and exposes it through the same exact interface.
+This makes backend development trivial by elininating complex relational queries from the codebase and moving app-state mutation, derivation and composition out of microservices and into I/O-bound, schema-based, input/output data type resolvers that resolve GraphQL queries and mutations from the client.

-With this approach, the developer's job becomes a much more pleasant and simpler task of building the application-level GraphQL schema, building UI components and declaratively specifying the required queries and mutations.
+With this approach, the UI developer's job becomes a much more pleasant and simpler task of building the GraphQL schema, building the UI components and specifying the queries and mutations (at the schema level) per each I/O event.
+This way the UI becomes a thin realtime I/O layer, without any business logic.

+In summary, we use GraphQL dynamically derive and/or compose a UI-specific projection/shape of our app state, via composable, data-oriented microservices, and then have that projection of app state updated in real time (with help of GraphQL Subscriptions) whenever the data behind the rendered portion of app state changes.

-Client-centric architectures (like those based on client-side 'app state' stores like Redux) derive "app state" on the client, and as such end up embedding business logic in the client.
-While those architectures also enable things like 'optimistic UI' and 'offline first' apps they can exponentially complicate the work involved in maintaining and evolving the application.
+Currently popular architectures that derive and/or compose "app state" in the client (usin Redux, MobX, et al) and therefore necessarily embed business logic and app-state projection/shaping into the client thus making change a second class citizen.
+While those architectures also enable things like 'optimistic UI updates' and 'offline first' they exponentially complicate the work involved when it comes to making changes to the application based on ever-changing business requirements.
+Frameworks like Facebook's Relay Modern (and Apollo Client when offline/optimistic-update features are used) can bring back those capabilities to this architecture, at the cost of putting back business logic (but not app-state projection/shaping) into the client.
+However, 'offline-first' and 'optimistic UI updates' are purely meaningless in most if not all business applications where liveness and transactionality are essential parts of the UK.

 ![GraphQL](https://s29.postimg.org/b7ifw7vc7/image1.png)

 ## Some Challenges and Considerations

-1. We should separate dynamic and static data, conceptually as well as physically.
+1. We should separate dynamic and static data in the client, conceptually as well as physically.
 The two are often conflated and that creates architectural complexity.
 Static data is something like menu items in a food ordering app.
-Dynamic data is stuff like what the user has ordered and status of the order.
-While we may cache static data on the client, we should keep dynamic data on the server to avoid cache invalidation challenges.
-This principles followed here are intended for building realtime, transactional  apps (think: ordering & delivery and 'hard realtime' apps like Uber) In this context, we do not need to store dynamic data on the client because we're not deriving app state on the client (we do so in the GraphQQL resolvers in the mid tier) and this means that we don't reoplicate business logic on the client that belongs on the server.
-What we sacrifice here is the ability to update the UI optimistcally and the ability to work offline.
-But those two abilities are not needed for realtime, transactional apps.
-That is because it is pointless to tell the user that their order was successful or their Uber driver is 2 minutes away then find out from server that the order cannot be fulfilled or the driver is stuck in traffic.
-It just does not make any sense.
-This is to say that offline-first UI and optimistic UI are at odds with 'realtime' apps and present extra overhead of replicating business logic sand composing app state on the client, as well as storing dynamic data on the client that presents cache invalidation challenge.

-So then the question is wouldn't losing Optimistic UI hurt mobile performance?
-The fact is that GraphQL already does a lot to help mobile performance by allowing us to get exactly the data we need at any given instance as opposed to downloading more data than we need and putting it in the client side cache then having to keep all that data in sync with the server, which could be very challenging, especially if we derive app state on the client, which means that we have a lot of client derived state that depends on the cached dynamic data.
-A recipe for incidental complexity (cache invalidation challenge being one but also business logic creeping into client)

-2. Avoid business logic in the client: “app state” should not be derived and/or cached on the client as that would put redundant business logic in the client which adds a lot of unneeded complexity to the app.
-The client needs to be just an I/O layer, fetching/re-fetching UI-component-bound query results and making mutations to data on the server.
-In this pure, functional client model, local component state (including local state of higher order components) is used for ephemeral, client-only state such as animation state.
-We avoid deriving app state on the client because that necessitates the embedding of business logic in the client, which complicates app building and maintenance.
-Instead, we opt to simply refetch UI-component-bound query results based on certain events like (backend mutation events, navigation state change or after network interruption) and let UI components derive their own local state from server-side app state which is persisted to the database and derived and projected to (or shaped for) the client in the mid-tier using GraphQL.
-The business logic stays on the server and the UI developer's job becomes very simple.
+Dynamic data is something like what the status of an order.
+While we may cache static data on the client, we should keep dynamic data on the server to avoid the complexity of cache eviction.
+GraphQL subscriptions are used to keep data in the UI up to date with app state on the server.
+We can use other techniques to eliminbate any chance of the client making issuing and mutations that reply on a previous version of app state, without making the server stateful.

-3. The need for pre-mutation hooks: we need to be able to authorize the user before executing a mutation (and conditionally avoiding the mutation) so we can implement authorization on the server and leave business logic completely outside the client.
+2. The need for service hooks: we need to be able to make sure the user is authenticated and authorized before executing a query or a mutation (and conditionally avoiding doing so) This way we can implement authentication and authorization/role checks in those hooks, as opposed to co-mingling with the logic of the business process.

-4. The need for post-mutation hooks to make calls to external APIs (e.g. send email) after a given mutation.

-5. The need for live mutation events that perform well at scale: when something changes on the server, we need to know about it, either via polling or signaling.
-The latter has the advantage of being immediate.
+3. The need for realtime mutation events that perform well at scale: when something changes on the server, we need to know about it, but only if we care about it.
+This calls for dynamic subscriptions.

-6. Currently, GraphQL developers need to know many different querying syntaxes for the various resolvers in the schema (MySQL, MongoDB, different APIs, etc), or write their own API adapters for each data store to decouple their resolvers from the underlying data store.

-7. We should be able to validate data based on our business logic, inside GraphQL resolvers
+4. We should be able to validate data in mutations from client on both the client (for instant feedback) and in our business logic inside GraphQL resolvers (for security)

-8. We should be able to implement secure authentication using OAuth and Email/Password.
+5. We should be able to implement secure authentication using OAuth and Email/Password, via JSON Web Tokens (no cookies.)

-9. We should be able to implement authorization independent of our database or network interface.
+6. We should be able to implement authorization independent of our database or network interface.

-10. We should be able to implement validation generically at the UI component level for instant feedback as user types

-11. We should be able to derive business logic in GraphQL resolvers using microservices with a data-oriented interface.

 ## Feathers: Data-Oriented Microservices Framework for NodeJS